-Under the Auditor General Act (Act), the Auditor General is appointed as an officer of the Legislative Assembly by the Lieutenant Governor in Council-that is, the Lieutenant Governor appoints the Auditor General on the advice of the Executive Council (the Cabinet).
-The appointment is made "on the address of the Assembly," meaning that the appointee must be also approved by the Legislative Assembly.
+Under the Act, the Auditor General is appointed as an officer of the Legislative Assembly by the Lieutenant Governor in Council-that is, the Lieutenant Governor appoints the Auditor General on the advice of the Executive Council (the Cabinet).
+The appointment is made "on the address of the Assembly," meaning that the appointee must be approved by the Legislative Assembly.
 The Act also requires that the Chair of the Standing Committee on Public Accounts-who, under the Standing Orders of the Legislative Assembly, is a member of the official opposition-be consulted before the appointment is made (for more information on the Committee, see Chapter 6).
-As in the past, an open-competition selection process was conducted, which included advertising the position in national publications and in-depth interviews conducted by a committee of representatives from the three political parties in the Assembly, including the Chair of the Standing Committee on Public Accounts; the Speaker and the Clerk of the Legislative Assembly; and an external member from the accounting profession.
-The Committee then made its recommendation to the Legislative Assembly.
+In the selection of the last two Auditors General, an open competitive selection process was conducted, with representatives from the three major political parties sitting on the selection committee.
+The committee then made its recommendation to the Legislative Assembly.